 We accept a variety of payment options including: cash, cheque, credit and debit cards through our EFTPOS facility.
-In order to maintain our fees at or below those recommended by the Chiropractors' Association of Australia, payment is expected at time of service.
-As a matter of policy we choose not to direct bill Workers' Compensation, Medicare or private health funds.
+In order to maintain our fees at or below those recommended by the Australian Chiropractors Association (ACA), payment is expected at time of service.
+As a matter of policy we may choose not to direct bill Workers' Compensation, Medicare or private health funds.

 - Private health funds: Rebates from health funds vary so please check with your fund for details pertaining to cover and rebates.
 We provide a HICAPS facility that allows members of most private funds to claim their rebate at time of service.
 If there is a gap between the rebate and fee charged, you are required to pay the gap at time of service.

-- Enhanced Primary Care Program: A medical referral is essential and other conditions apply.
-Medicare will refund a large percentage of the chiropractic fee charged, for a specific number of visits.
-We ask for payment at time of service and present you with a receipt that can be processed for a rebate at any Medicare office.
+- Chronic Disease Management, formerly known as Enhanced Primary Care Program: A medical referral is essential and other conditions apply.
+Medicare will refund 85% of the scheduled chiropractic fee, for the specific number of referred visits.
+We ask for full payment and can also process a Medicare rebate through our HICAP'S facility for direct deposit into a Savings account at the time of service.

 - Workers' compensation: Workers' Compensation only covers chiropractic care when under medical referral.